 Students wishing to pursue any of the combined majors with Music Technology have until the start of the fall semester of their sophomore year to formally declare the combined major.
 Declaring the combined major after this point could negatively affect the number of co-op opportunities or an extension to their education.
 For students who enter the university knowing that they want to pursue the combined major, it is advantageous to declare the combined major before or at the freshman orientation so that they can be placed in the appropriate courses in their first year.
 This will ultimately provide more flexibility in the curriculum.
 Students choosing to pursue the combined major must notify both departments of their decision.

 Students must apply and be accepted into the Music Technology program.
-The application process involves submission of a portfolio and an interview with a Music Technology faculty member.
+Generally, the application process often involves submission of a portfolio and an interview with a Music Technology faculty member.
 Acceptance into the program is not guaranteed.
-Students who enter the University as Music Technology majors will have already submitted a portfolio, and therefore no additional portfolio is required.
+Students who enter the University as Music Technology majors likely will have already submitted a portfolio, and therefore no additional portfolio is required.
 Students entering the University in a program other than Music Technology and wishing to pursue a combined major with Music Technology should contact an Music Technology faculty member as early as possible to declare their intent to apply to the program and to learn more about the program and portfolio requirements.
 Portfolios must be submitted to Prof. Mike Frengel by March 15 of the student’s freshman spring semester.
 Note that students must be accepted into the program before they can take any courses specific to music technology.
 However, it is possible for students to begin taking core music courses in their first year as they prepare their portfolio.

 Music Theory Requirement